SumiSastri/dev-blogs/docs/clean-code/part2-code-editors-and-how-to-setup-eslint.md

 ## Atom set up and linting for JavaScript

 If you are using Atom as our text editor of choice.
-It's similar in many ways to Sublime Text, but it has a nice user interface and a lot of 3rd-party plugins and packages that we can use to help us code more efficiently, and hopefully make fewer typos along the way.
+It's similar in many ways to Sublime Text, but it has a better user interface and a lot of 3rd-party plugins and packages that we can use to help us code more efficiently, and hopefully make fewer typos along the way.

 To use and install:-